All Episodes

 It is a colossal failure of leadership.

-Um, and it shows another distinction yet between the Biden administration and the Trump administration.
+And it shows another distinction yet between the Biden administration and the Trump administration.

-The fact that the commander-in-chief wouldn't answer that question uh that no one is covering leads me to believe that he took classified intelligence and the reporting is accurate now from multiple sources and handed it over to our world's biggest enemy, U.S.'s biggest enemy, China.
+The fact that the commander-in-chief wouldn't answer that question that no one is covering leads me to believe that he took classified intelligence and the reporting is accurate now from multiple sources and handed it over to our world's biggest enemy, U.S.'s biggest enemy, China.

-And then of course China was going to turn around and give it to Russia because Xi Jinping and Putin have paired up and teamed up against the United States of America.
+And then, of course, China was going to turn around and give it to Russia because Xi Jinping and Putin have paired up and teamed up against the United States of America.

 The fact that this commander-in-chief did not know that was going to happen is outrageous.